Party Wall Notice for Loft Conversions (London Homeowner’s Guide)

 Typical loft scenarios (and the right notice)

 If more than one section applies, you may combine notices in one letter provided all required particulars are included (see the government example letters).
+For loft-specific guidance, see loft conversion Party Wall advice.

 What to give your surveyor up front